AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47232-coupon-is-not-applied-when-same-as-billing-address-is-checked.md

 # ACSD-47232: coupon is not applied when [!UICONTROL Same as Billing Address] is checked

-The ACSD-47232 patch fixes the issue where coupon is not applied when **[!UICONTROL Same as Billing Address]** is checked.
+The ACSD-47232 patch fixes the issue where the coupon is not applied when **[!UICONTROL Same as Billing Address]** is checked.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-47232.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions